FerrariDG/async-ml-inference/README.md

 This repo is a Proof of Concept (PoC) to build a machine learning inference system using Python and the FastAPI and Celery frameworks.

-The idea is to have a client, that can be a frontend or backend app, making requests to an API which will extract insights from audio data.
-The process will be asynchronous using a task queue from Celery to have workers dealing with the inference process.
+The idea is to have a client, that can be a frontend or backend app, making requests to an API which will send tasks to a Celery infrastructure.
+The process will be asynchronous using a task queue from Celery to have workers dealing with task processing.

 The diagram below illustrates the idea deployed on Kubernetes pods and using RabbitMQ as the broker and Redis as the database.